ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Introduction
 User Actions in FusionAuth are ways to interact with, reward, and discipline users.
 For example, you could use them to email a user, call another application when a user does something, or temporarily disable a user's login.

 This guide refers to User Actions simply as Actions.
-In the first section you'll learn about all the parts of an Action and their sequences of events.
-In the second section you'll learn ways to create and apply different types of Actions.
+In the first half you'll learn about all the parts of an Action and their sequences of events.
+In the second half you'll learn ways to create and apply Actions.

 ## Definitions
 Below are the terms you'll encounter when working with Actions.
 They are listed in order of increasing understanding, not alphabetically.